Berkson's paradox: Dating pool example

 An example presented by mathematician Jordan Ellenberg is that of a dating pool, measured on axes of niceness and handsomeness.
 A person might conclude from their own dating experience that "the handsome ones tend not to be nice, and the nice ones tend not to be handsome".

 Suppose Alice will only date men whose niceness plus handsomeness exceeds some threshold.
 Then nicer men do not have to be as handsome to qualify for her dating pool.
 So, among the men that Alice dates, the nicer ones are less handsome on average (and vice versa), even if these traits are uncorrelated in the general population.

 This does not mean that men in the dating pool compare unfavorably with men in the population.
 On the contrary, the selection criterion for the pool means that Alice has high standards.
 The average nice man that she dates is actually more handsome than the average man in the population (since even among nice men, the ugliest portion of the population is skipped).
 Berkson's negative correlation is an effect that arises within the dating pool: the rude men that Alice dates must have been even more handsome to qualify, and the ugly men even more nice.

 Quantitative example

 As a quantitative example, suppose a collector has 1000 postage stamps, of which 300 are pretty and 100 are rare, with 30 being both pretty and rare.
-30% of all his stamps are pretty and 10% of his pretty stamps are rare, so prettiness tells nothing about rarity.
+10% of all his stamps are rare and 10% of his pretty stamps are rare, so prettiness tells nothing about rarity.
 He puts the 370 stamps which are pretty or rare on display.
 Just over 27% of the stamps on display are rare (100/370), but still only 10% (30/300) of the pretty stamps are rare (and 100% of the 70 not-pretty stamps on display are rare).
 If an observer only considers stamps on display, they will observe a spurious negative relationship between prettiness and rarity as a result of the selection bias (that is, not-prettiness strongly indicates rarity in the display, but not in the total collection).